immcantation/alakazam/docs/topics/makeChangeoClone.md

 add_count
-:   if `TRUE` add an additional annotation column called COLLAPSE_COUNT during duplicate removal that indicates the number of sequences that were collapsed.
+:   if `TRUE` add an additional annotation column called `COLLAPSE_COUNT` during duplicate removal that indicates the number of sequences that were collapsed.

+verbose
+:   passed on to `collapseDuplicates`.
+If `TRUE`, report the numbers of input, discarded and output sequences; otherwise, process sequences silently.